 Your estate includes all the property, assets, and debts you accumulate.
 Your home, bank accounts, retirement accounts, vehicles, and personal possessions comprise your estate.
 A will carries your estate through probate.

 The document grants you the power to choose your power of attorney agent and also the people who will become your heirs.

 Rightful Heirs and Beneficiaries

 Drafting a will ensures that your rightful heirs inherit your estate.
-If you believe they will whether you create an estate plan or not, consider that relatives you may not speak to or associate with may rank higher on the list to inherit according to a court.
+If you believe they will, whether you create an estate plan or not, consider that relatives you may not speak to or associate with may rank higher on the list to inherit, according to a court.

-Perhaps you have no children, but you are close to your nieces and nephews.
+Perhaps you have no children but are close to your nieces and nephews.
 If you do not name them specifically in a will, their parents, your siblings, will likely rank higher and inherit.
 If you do not have a good relationship with your siblings, writing a will allows you to give to their children and bypass them.

-Contact our estate planning lawyers in Albany, New York for more information.
+Contact our estate planning lawyers in Albany, New York, for more information.